-Some of the biggest aspects of our project involve open wiring with no insulative properties or protection.
-Our job is to design parts for these assemblies that will withhold an outdoor environment.
-We are designing these parts with thermal management and ingress protection in mind.

-Some of our critical potential failures could come from the protective covering of the motor and Battery/ PCB compartment.
-As of now we had designed an O-ring fitting for each compartment to insure a water type seal.
-If that seal was ever to be broken and water made its way into the motor or PCB then we could have damaged a component which would be a costly lesson to us.
+Some of the biggest aspects of our project involved open wiring with no insulating properties or protection.
+Our job was to design parts for these assemblies that would withstand an outdoor environment.
+We designed these parts with thermal management and ingress protection in mind.
+Some of our critical potential failures could come from the protective covering of the motor and the Battery/ PCB compartment.
+We designed an O-ring fitting for each compartment to ensure a watertight seal.
+If that seal were ever to be broken and water made its way into the motor or PCB, then we could have damaged a component, which would be a costly lesson to us.
 We design our parts with a tight tolerance to leave no gap for foreign material to enter the system and to reduce our chances of failure.

-Another way we as a team must be cautious is when it comes to thermal management.
-The electrical components that we deal with have potential to get very hot during extreme stress which could damage the part or at least reduce the life of the part.
-So, in designing our protective covering we need to keep in mind how we will disperse the heat that these parts create while protecting the rest or the system.
-So far, our team has design parts with hope that we could use heat transfer through the protective material to disperse the heat.
-Using heat syncs and small DC fans we have situated on our conductive protective covering (Aluminum Alloy 7075 - O (ss)) we hope to transfer that heat coming from our electrical components.
+Another way we, as a team, had to be cautious was when it came to thermal management.
+The electrical components that we deal with have the potential to get very hot during extreme stress, which could damage the part or at least reduce its life of the part.
+So, in designing our protective covering, we had to keep in mind how we will disperse the heat that these parts create while protecting the rest of the system.
+Our team designed parts with the hope that we could use heat transfer through the protective material to disperse the heat.
+Using heat syncs and small DC fans, we have situated ourselves on our conductive protective covering (Aluminum Alloy 7075 - O (ss)), and we hope to transfer that heat coming from our electrical components.

-Most of our parts are brackets and our only concern with the brackets are the possibility of the being too heavy for the user.
+Most of our parts are brackets and our only concern with the brackets is the possibility of being too heavy for the user.
 The risk to trade off we have here is the balance between making them strong enough to hold up and light enough for the user to comfortably operate.